prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 #### What is a finite state machine?

-A [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) is officially defined as a mathematical model of computation.
-In layman's terms, a finite state machine is way to describe the behaviour of a system.
+A [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) is officially defined as a [mathematical model](https://en.wikipedia.org/wiki/Finite-state_machine#Mathematical_model) of computation.
+In layman's terms, a finite state machine is way to formally describe the behaviour of a system.
 This is a broad definition, so let's try to narrow it down.

 A finite state machine has the following properties:

-- There are a fixed number (_finite_) of states.
+- There are a _finite_ number of states.
-- The machine can only be in one state at any given point in time.
 - The machine starts in an initial state.
-- The machine can have zero or more final states.
+- The machine can have finite number of final states.
-    - In a final state the system comes to an end.
+    - In a final state the system comes to a stop.
     - State machines can operate in a never-ending loop, where there aren't final states.
 - There are a finite number of _events_.
-    - An _event_ is input provided to the machine, which allows the machine to transition from the current state to the next.
+    - An _event_ is input provided to the machine, which can trigger a _transition_ from the current state to the next.

-The defintion above is still abstract and a picture paints a thousand words.
 Let's look at an example of a finite state machine that models a basic traffic light.

 ##### Example state machine: a simple traffic light